pfandzelter/optimal-leo-placement/README.md

 ### Placement

 The placement algorithm can be found in `placement.py`.
-To run the algorthm for the configured shells and SLOs, run `python3 shells.py`.
+To run the algorithm for the configured shells and SLOs, run `python3 shells.py`.

 ### Constellation Simulation

 The constellation simulation yields ISL distances for the configured shells.
-Run `python3 simulation.py` to generate these distances.
+Run `python3 distances.py` to generate these distances.

 ### SLO Analysis

-Run `python3 distances.py` to analyze the distances between shells and resource nodes over time.

-### Summarize

 To summarize the results, run `python3 summarize.py`.
 Results are then available in `results.csv` (depending on your configuration in `config.py`).